|Construction||12.02.1934 - 06.1938|

 Also a large variety of summer sporting tournaments took place, with both World and European Championships in Athletics (1983, 2005 and 1971, 1994, 2012 - respectively).
 In 1970 The Rolling Stones played the first concert, starting another new chapter.

 One element of the stadium stands out particularly, and literally – the 72-meter tower that gives a wonderful view of Helsinki and is an attraction itself.
 In 1943 Finnish sports museum was opened under the stands and in 1961 Olympiastadion’s famous hostel.

 After various changes the stadium still enjoys its historical appearance on the outside and indications say this will continue.
-Even addition of a roof opposite the main stand in 2005 didn’t change this and similarly the planned 2018-2020 thorough renovation should retain the wooden cladding.
+Even addition of a roof opposite the main stand in 2005 didn’t change this.

 Finland: Skanska to rebuild Olympiastadion